 I am a very average programmer, but like to learn new things from others.
 We have lot of medium to learn something new, interesting and useful.
-As a programmer, I use
+As a programmer, I use Google Search

-Stack Overflow and
+, Stack Overflow

-Github to get to know new things and the answers for my questions.
+to get to know new things and the answers for my questions.
 But most of the time,

 when I see the answers, there are multiple questions and other solutions(Mostly Stupid) come out from my brain.
-Even though, I can reply or add comment to questions in
+Even though, I can reply or add comment to questions in Stack Overflow

-Github issues, they are not very humanized.
+, they are not very humanized.
 I mean, it is not like interacting with real human and have continuous conversation in a moment when we have lot of things going around mind, not like getting reply after two hours and sometimes two days.

 IRC is the greatest medium to have humanized conversation where you can clarify your doubts, learn new things.
 In the top of all, it is a place to meet amazing talented personalities.

 Internet Relay Chat (IRC) is a protocol for live interactive Internet text messaging (chat) or synchronous conferencing.
 It is mainly designed for group communication in discussion forums, called channels, but also allows one-to-one communication via private message as well as chat and data transfer, including file sharing.